By Krisann Rehbein

 On the South Side, a significant collection of mid-century homes are worth adding to the conversation.
 Located in Chatham, these architecturally significant homes tell a story of the city’s twentieth-century black economic and cultural elite.

-Chatham—bordered by 79th Street to the north, 87th Street to the south, King Drive to the east and State Street to the west—is striking.
+Chatham—bordered by 79th Street to the north, 87th Street to the south, Cottage Grove to the east and State Street to the west—is striking.
 Its blocks are filled with bungalows, Georgian revivals, and other solid brick homes.
 Residential streets are completely uniform, with each house set back exactly the same distance from the sidewalk, creating a visually harmonious streetscape.
 Block clubs organize the purchase of the distinctive globe street lamps that line front yards.
 The large front lawns and wide parkways create a feeling of urban regality.

 Roosevelt University history professor Christopher Robert Reed is an expert on twentieth-century African-American Chicago.
 In the early part of the 1900s, he explains, African-Americans had been living in cramped conditions and substandard housing in Bronzeville.
 After World War II, the community moved directly south down King Drive to Chatham, then a largely undeveloped area.

 “In Chatham, the upwardly mobile could ‘strut their stuff’ architecturally, and build homes that had never been seen there before,” Reed says.
 “It was the fulfillment of a dream to live in a community where you could live in a home that was architecturally commensurate with your success in life.”
 The African-American elite of the mid-twentieth century strutted their stuff in high, mid-century style.